alikzilla/FrontMidtermProject/README.md

 1. Clone the repository: git clone https://github.com/alikzilla/Front_Midterm_Project.git
 2. Open the project in your preferred code editor.
-3. Launch the index.html file in your browser.
+3. Launch the homepage.html file in your browser.

 ### Acknowledgments:

-We appreciate your interest and contributions to the SDU Football League Website.
+We appreciate your interest and contributions to the SDU Football Association Website.
 Let's create a fantastic platform for football enthusiasts together!

 ---